hifly81/kafka-examples/README.md

 ### Kafka consumers ###

+Implementation of a kafka consumer that can be used with variuos deserializer classes.

 At least a kafka broker listening on port 9092 is required.

-Implementation of kafka consumer:
-  - base: uses a *org.apache.kafka.common.serialization.StringDeserializer* for key and value

 Every consumer implementation has its own *Runner* java class consuming a bunch of sample messages.